Ingramz/archeage/README.md

 # ArcheAge patcher

-Application for applying a patch PAK to an existing ArcheAge installation.
+Utility for performing operations with ArcheAge pak files.

-The patching procedure is identical to what [KakaoGames ArcheAge Launcher](https://archeage.playkakaogames.com/download) performs.
+The patching procedure is identical to what [KakaoGames ArcheAge Launcher](https://archeage.playkakaogames.com/download) performs internally.

 ## Basic usage